open-feature/java-sdk-contrib/tools/provider-tck/README.md

 - **Caching.** Whether a stale provider keeps serving last-known values during an outage depends on whether it holds a local copy of the ruleset.
 The `@caching` tag is reserved; no scenarios yet, and so not declarable.
-- **Lossless numeric coercion.** `@numeric-coercion` tests only the lossy half of its rule.
-The canonical flag set holds no integral float, so there is nothing to ask "must `10.0` resolve as an integer?" of, and a provider that wrongly answers no still passes.
-Closing it means adding a flag to the canonical set, which changes it for every language at once.
-- **Integer accessor width.** flagd's numeric coercion ADR distinguishes a 64-bit integer accessor from a 32-bit one, and tags the latter `@int32-bounded` in its own testbed.
-Neither this suite nor Appendix F models width at all, and it is a real source of cross-language disagreement.
 - **Setting and removing individual flags.** `BackendControl` exposes `prepareScenario()` and `changeFlag()` — reset to the canonical baseline, and mutate `changing-flag` — because those are what the Gherkin needs and what the control API defines.
 Finer-grained `setFlag(key, value)` /